googlearchive/polymer-patterns/README.md

 # Polymer Snippets

-Small, useful, snippets/samples that show how to do things the Polymer way.
+Small, useful snippets/samples that show how to do things the Polymer way.

 ## Setup